-Nature conservation is the preservation, protection, or restoration of the natural environment, natural ecosystems, and biodiversity.
-This means that efforts and measures are studied and put in place to make sure that nature is not disturbed.
+Nature conservation is the preservation, protection or restoration of the natural environment, ecosystems and biodiversity.
+This means that efforts and actions are studied and put in place to make sure that nature is sustained and not disturbed.

-Nature reserves are areas in which biodiversity, habitat and wildlife are given priority.
+Nature reserves are areas in which biodiversity, unique habitats and wildlife are given priority.
 This means that human activity in these areas is controlled.
-Normally, nature reserves already hold ecological importance; it could be because of its unique habitat or because it contains important wildlife.
+Normally, nature reserves already hold ecological importance due to the flora and fauna which inhabit them.

-All our efforts are focused on conseravtion.
-Even our education work can be considererd a vital part of conservating nature by raising awareness and nurturing a love for nature from a young age.
-Research is also very crucial.
-In order to advocate change for the benefit of nature, we need to have solid argumnets based wth scientific facts.
-We also do a lot of work with helpoing law enforcemnet whilst we monitor illegalities up to the stage of prosecution.
-A very important element of our work is carried out through the nature reserves we manage across the Maltese Islands – Simar, Għadira, Foresta 2000 and now Salina Nature Reserve which create safe havens for wildlife and diverse habitats.
+All our efforts are focused on conservation, including our education work which aims to raising awareness and nurture a love for nature from a young age and our research which works to advocate change for the benefit of nature through solid arguments based on scientific facts.
+We also do a lot of work with helping law enforcement whilst we monitor illegalities up to the stage of prosecution to ensure nature is protect.
+An important element of our work is also carried out through the nature reserves we manage across the Maltese Islands – Simar, Għadira, Foresta 2000 and now Salina Nature Reserve which create safe havens for wildlife and diverse habitats.

 Bird ringing is a conservation tool used to study birds.
 Ringing birds enables us to monitor the movement of birds giving an insight into aspects of birds’ lives such as survival rate, productivity and migration patterns.
 The information ringing gives is vital to ensure the effective conservation of birds.
 Find out more about our bird ringing work here.

 BirdLife Malta is part of the largest environmental partnership in the world – BirdLife International.
-BirdLife International is a global partnership of conservation organisations that strives to conserve birds, their habitats and worldwide biodiversity, working with people towards sustainability in the use of natural resources.
+BirdLife International is a global partnership of conservation organisations that strive to conserve birds, their habitats and worldwide biodiversity, working with people towards sustainability in the use of natural resources.
 We are most active and work closest with BirdLife Europe, which is the European and Central Asian division of BirdLife International and one of its six regional secretariats.
-Apart from this, we are involved in several other joint projects with other international partners which team up with us on several issues.
-One example is our EU-funded research projects which we carry out with different local and European partners.
+Apart from this, we are involved in several other joint projects with other international partners which team up with us on several issues, including EU-funded projects which we carry out with different local and European partners.

 There are various success stories which we are proud of at BirdLife Malta.
 The most recent one is the designation of the first eight marine Special Protection Areas (SPAs) for the Maltese Islands which were announced in 2016.
-This is probably one of the most notable example in which BirdLife Malta has made a tangible and lasting difference to Malta’s natural environment.
-It also demonstrates the effectiveness of our main research project focusing on the breeding seabirds of Malta.
-Through our scientific work of monitoring species populations and creating protected areas, we are ensuring we take the right action to save Mediterranean bird populations.
+This is probably one of the most notable examples in which BirdLife Malta has made a lasting difference to Malta’s natural environment.
+It also demonstrates the effectiveness of our main research projects focusing on the breeding seabirds of Malta.
+Through our scientific work of monitoring species populations and creating protected areas, we are ensuring we take the right action to save Mediterranean seabird populations.

-There are also many other occasions where we have proven that we are leaders in environmental conservation.
-With our expertise in land management and habitat transformation, BirdLife Malta was entrusted with the latest addition to our land management projects by the Government last year – Salina.
+With our expertise in habitat management and transformation, BirdLife Malta was also entrusted with the latest addition to our land management projects by the Government in 2016– Salina.
 BirdLife Malta will work to transform the salt pans into another nature reserve – a vital habitat for birds.

 BirdLife Malta also spearheads environmental education in Malta.
 Through several initiatives, we strive to connect children, youths and adults with nature to generate an understanding and respect for nature which ultimately change behaviours towards more sustainable lifestyles.

 One of the key aims of BirdLife Malta is to protect and conserve wild birds and their habitats in the Maltese Islands.
 Education is vital in helping us reach our aim by enabling us to share our message and educate children, youths and adults on how they can best protect the environment.
-Our experiential learning programmes take participants through developing a connection to nature, learning about nature to taking action to protect it.
+Our experiential learning programmes take participants through developing a connection to nature, learning about the environment and wildlife to taking action to protect it.
 If we do not care about the environment then we will not learn how to protect it.
-This is why education is a vital component for an environmental NGO.
-To find out more about our educational programmes please go here.
+To find out more about our educational programmes click here.

-- How can caring about our environment benefit you?
+How can caring about our environment benefit me?

 Research shows that regular, sustained contact with nature can improve health and wellbeing.
 In particular, nature can reduce stress, improve physical and mental health and even improve academic attainment.
 This is a win-win situation.
 Not only does caring about the environment lead to environmentally friendly behaviours, it also can improve your quality of life.

-BirdLife Malta does not receive any unrestricted funding from the Government or Maltese state and is entirely reliant on the fund generated from memberships and the generous donations we receive from our supporters.
-BirdLife Malta also carries out valuable research project which are also only possible through the EU funding and the financial support of our partners.
+BirdLife Malta does not receive any unrestricted funding from the Government or Maltese state and is entirely reliant on the funds generated from memberships and the generous donations we receive from our supporters.
+BirdLife Malta also carries out valuable research projects which are also only possible through the EU funding and the financial support of our partners.

 Yes.
 Like any other voluntary organisation we depend on the public’s support and on volunteers to carry out our work and mission.
 We have volunteers working at our events, at our nature reserves and also serving as ambassadors to promote the work we do.
 Our events are varied, and the role would be too – you might be playing games or doing crafts with children, helping on a stall at a fair or assisting a group on a guided walk.
 Other tasks might involve selling merchandise and handling money, and setting up/ taking down displays.
 This is a flexible role, and you can choose which events you want to support.
 Volunteering is a great way to help nature and wildlife, while meeting like-minded people and having some fun!
 If you are interested, click here to see the current opportunities or email us on email@example.com.

-Apart from volunteering, you can help us by becoming a member to enable us to continue our vital work we do.
+Apart from volunteering, you can help us by becoming a member and supporting our vital work we do.
 We have several membership options which are tailor-made for different categories and ages – including an option for overseas members!
-You can join BirdLife Malta online by going to the membership section of our website and choosing the relevant membership package or by filling in a membership form at one of our nature reserves (Simar, Għadira and Salina).
-The types of membership we offer cater for adults, children and families.
-We also have a specific category dedicated to overseas membership.
+You can join BirdLife Malta online or by filling in a membership form at one of our nature reserves (Simar, Għadira and Salina).
 You can also help BirdLife Malta by making a donation.
 Whatever the amount, all of the kind donations we receive enable us to continue and expand our work.

 The challenges that habitats and wildlife are never ending.
 BirdLife Malta is committed to take on those challenges by mitigating or eliminating their effects.
-We will continue to give reasearch and education the importance they desrve within our operations, while pushing our conservation efforts to the maximum.
+We will continue to give research and education the importance they deserve within our operations, while pushing our conservation efforts to the maximum.
 Engagement will remain in our strategy and we hope that you will join us to make our goals achievable.